-Born one of the many brilliant guitar slingers, Randy Pavlock hails from the “Blues Capital of Texas,” Navasota, who proudly proclaims him a native son.
-Wise beyond his years, he has risen beyond musician status to become an entertainer.
-One who interacts with and relates to his audience, often sharing his thoughts about life.
-This is a blues player who plays straight from his heart and soul.
-He has shared the playbill throughout his career with legendary artists such as Paul Rogers, Shemekia Copeland, Coco Montoya, Joe Bonamassa, members of Double Trouble, Omar and The Howlers, Chris Duarte, Buckwheat Zydeco and many more.
+A natural-born guitarist, Randy Pavlock hails from the “Blues Capital of Texas,” Navasota, who proudly proclaims him a native son.
+Wise beyond his years, he has risen beyond musician status to become an entertainer, one who interacts with and relates to his audience, often sharing his thoughts about life.
+This is a blues player who brings it straight from his heart and soul.
+He has shared the playbill throughout his career with legendary artists such as Eddie Money, Joe Bonamassa, Canned Heat, members of Double Trouble, Sonny Landreth, Buckwheat Zydeco and many more.

 If you have not heard this original singer/songwriter and his band Twenty Four Seven, you owe yourself this treat!
 As quoted from a recent article, he says, “I let the music play me.
 Feeling is not a schedule or a map, but a guide.”
-A self-taught player at best, he was inspired at the age of seven by teachers and mentors such as Stevie Ray Vaughan, Jimi Hendrix and Buddy Miles.
+A self-taught player, he was inspired at the age of seven by the phenomenal talents of such people as Stevie Ray Vaughan, Jimi Hendrix and Buddy Miles.

 “Music has always been a part of my musical background,” he says.
 “It became natural to me at the age of seven, where I began playing an old guitar my father had lying around.
 I remember that old thing had only 5 strings on it and never held a tune,” he laughs.
 “Playing guitar, I always felt, was nothing I really choose to do but I believe it was a God-given talent that was handed down.
 When I was 15, I had an unknown illness that put me close to a near-death experience.
 A tragedy sometimes will make us grow up fast.
 I can say without a doubt that God and music saved my life!”